Skip to main content

 • Moderate Conscientiousness: Planning and positioning matter deeply.

-The Orianna player who zones three people with Q-W placement isn’t just mechanically skilled—they’re expressing an intellectual orientation.
+The Orianna player who zones three people with Q-W placement isn’t just mechanically skilled.
+They’re expressing an intellectual orientation.
 Mage gameplay rewards understanding systems, predicting behavior, and methodical improvement.

-What This Reveals
+What This Suggests

 Mage mains often enjoy strategic complexity in other domains.
 You might be drawn to chess, complex board games, or analytical professions.
 You probably value competence highly and invest significant effort into mastering things that interest you.